shaunmclernon/katacoda-scenarios/kubernetes-101/intro.md

-In this scenario you'll learn how to bootstrap a Kubernetes cluster using Kubeadm.

-Kubeadm solves the problem of handling TLS encryption configuration, deploying the core Kubernetes components and ensuring that additional nodes can easily join the cluster.
-The resulting cluster is secured out of the box via mechanisms such as RBAC.

-More details on Kubeadm can be found at https://github.com/kubernetes/kubeadm
+In this hands-on scenario, you will learn the basic concepts of Kubernetes.
+You will do that through interacting with Kubernetes through the command line terminals on the right.

+Ultimately you will deploy the sample applications [Dockercoins](https://github.com/dockersamples/dockercoins) on both worker nodes.